 What if there is a non-disclosure notation under s 95 of the NACC Act?

 If a notice to produce or private hearing summons includes a non-disclosure notation, you must comply with its requirements.
-Any such notice or summons will be accompanied by a statement setting out your rights and obligations under s 98 of the NACC Act (offence—failure to comply with non‑disclosure notations).
-You should carefully read this document.
+Any such notice or summons will be accompanied by a statement setting out your rights and obligations under s 98 of the NACC Act (offence—failure to comply with non disclosure notations).
+You should read this document carefully.

-• in the circumstances, if any, permitted by the notation; or
+• in the circumstances, if any, permitted by the notation

-• to a legal practitioner, for the purpose of obtaining legal advice or representation; or
+• to a legal practitioner, for the purpose of obtaining legal advice or representation

-• to a legal aid officer, for the purpose of seeking assistance; or
+• to a legal aid officer, for the purpose of seeking assistance

-• to a medical practitioner or psychologist, for the purpose of obtaining medical or psychiatric care, treatment or counselling (including psychological counselling); or
+• to a medical practitioner or psychologist, for the purpose of obtaining medical or psychiatric care, treatment or counselling (including psychological counselling)

-• if you are a body corporate, to an officer or agent of the body corporate, for the purpose of ensuring compliance with the notice or summons; or
+• if you are a body corporate, to an officer or agent of the body corporate, for the purpose of ensuring compliance with the notice or summons

-• if you are a legal practitioner, for the purpose of giving legal advice to, or making representations on behalf of, the recipient of the notice; or
+• if you are a legal practitioner, for the purpose of giving legal advice to, or making representations on behalf of, the recipient of the notice

 • if the information has already been lawfully published.